-Dear Fathers, Brothers and Sisters,
+Dear Fathers, Sisters and Brothers,

-Wish you all a happy feast of St. Francis Xavier and a blessed Christmas!
+Wish you all a blessed Easter!